Xunius/gplot/docs/basic.rst

 Note that the v- component has been provided using the ``var_v`` keyword argument.

-These design choices are taken to achieve the primary goal of *gplot*, which is to help one create good enough plots as quickly and easily as possible.
-They may not be publish-ready, but should visualize the data accurately, and can be mass-produced with relatively fewer lines of code.
+These design choices are taken to achieve the primary goal of *gplot*, which is to help create good enough plots as quickly and easily as possible.